svchinche/tech-topics-with-demo/kubernetes/README.md

 ----------
-is an operation that changes the apparent root directory of process and its children. using chroot we can change root directory of new bash process that we lanched. chroot is not enough to toal process isolation as it just modifies the path name lookup and its childer-- but it was first demonstarttion of process isolation
+is an operation that changes the apparent root directory of process and its children. using chroot we can change root directory of new bash process that we lanched. chroot is not enough to total process isolation as it just modifies the path name lookup for the processes and its children processes. but it was first demonstarttion of process isolation

-Today containers are basically chroot on steroids in 2008 we had LXC -- linux containers, docker is built on LXC but shifter recently with lib container.
+Today containers are basically chroot on steroids in 2008 we had LXC -- linux containers, docker is built on LXC but shifted recently with lib container.

 docker and LXC built based on two Linux features.
 - namespaces